nirizr/pytest-idapro/README.rst

 As the avarage IDAPython plugin size increases, the need of proper unitests becomes more evident.
-The purpose of this pytest plugin is to ease unittesting IDAPython plugins and scripts and mitigate the gap between Continuous Integration services and the IDA executable (which we are incapable of executing in a CI).
+The purpose of this pytest plugin is to ease unittesting IDAPython plugins and scripts and mitigate the gap between Continuous Integration services and the IDA executable (which we are unable to execute in a CI).

 Basic usage
 -----------